-Unlike political party committees and political action committees, candidate committees are required to terminate their existence.
-See, also, Rule 2.48 for candidates who are not elected.
-The mandatory time frames for dissolution of candidate committees are based on the term of office for the office that the candidate sought.
+The mandatory time frames for dissolution of candidate committees are based on the term of office for the office that the candidate serves.
 This ensures the timely dissolution of candidate committees and levels the playing field for successful candidates and unsuccessful candidates.
 The committee may dissolve after resolving any debt.
-See Rule 2.116.
+See Rule 2.117.